SeokJinYeo/ppm2Hz/README.md

 [elliplink]: https://github.com/SeokJinYeo/ppm2Hz/tree/main/Example "example"

 # Versions
-Requiring input parameters are varying in each version, users need to check them at each code.
+Required input parameters vary in different versions; users need to check them for each code.
-- ppm2Hz : Conventional cases when direction of object's magnetization(n) and the direction in which its magnetic field(l) are coincide to z-direction(n=l=z).
+- ppm2Hz : Conventional cases when direction of object's magnetization (n) and the direction of its magnetic field (l) coincide with the z-direction (n=l=z).
-- nppm2Hz : When two directions are coincede to arbitrary direction(n=l).
+- nppm2Hz : When the two directions are the same (n=l, not necessarily in z).
-- ppm2Hznl : When two directions are set arbitrary.
+- ppm2Hznl : When the two directions are arbitrary.
-- ppm2Hznl2 : When the applied field is spatially varying and direction of perturbation is arbitrary.
-We need scalar field of each component of applied vector magnetic field(Bx,By,Bz) .Those scalar fields need to have the same grid and voxel size with input susceptibility model.
+- ppm2Hznl2 : When the applied field is spatially varying (in magnitude and direction) and the direction of perturbation is arbitrary.
+We need each component of applied vector magnetic field (Bx,By,Bz).
+They need to have the same grid and voxel sizes as the input susceptibility model.

 # Common input parameters
 - chi : source susceptibility model